teaching-on-testbeds/cloud-chi/index.md

 ```

-Finally, we need to remove the version of Docker we installed earlier on node1; `kupesrapy` will install a different version (one that is specifically known to work with the version of Kubernetes that it will deploy).
+We also need to remove the version of Docker we installed earlier on node1; `kubespray` will install a different version (one that is specifically known to work with the version of Kubernetes that it will deploy).

 ```bash